MechaDragonX/BambooCutterLayover/readme.md

 # Bamboo Cutter Layover

 ## What is Bamboo Cutter Layover?
-Bamboo Cutter Layover is a simple CLI program written in C++ that takes a URL from a east Asian comic aggregation site (colloquialy a "manga reader" as most of the content on those websites are Japanese comics), and crates a redirect link to [guya.moe](https://guya.moe), a robust comic book reader that focuses on a [specific series](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War), using its proxy feature.
+Bamboo Cutter Layover is both a simple command line program written in C++, and a [basic website](https://bamboo-cutter-layover.vercel.app/) that takes a URL from a east Asian comic aggregation site (colloquialy a "manga reader" as most of the content on those websites are Japanese comics), and crates a redirect link to [guya.moe](https://guya.moe), a robust comic book reader that focuses on a [specific series](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War), using its proxy feature.

 ## How do I run it?
+### C++ Command Line Program
 You can either compile from source or download the latest [releases](https://github.com/MechaDragonX/BambooCutterLayover/releases).
 Windows users that use Windows Subsystem for Linux, Cygwin, or MSYS2 can download the Unix builds, as these builds will work natively.
+### Website
+Now you can simple visit a website to convert your URL's!
+That can be found [here](https://bamboo-cutter-layover.vercel.app/).
+Since it is simply a HTML file and client side JS, once you go to the website, you don't need an internet connection to interact with it!
+Nothing gets pinged to a server whatsoever.

 ## What URL's are supported?
 - [mangadex.org](https://mangadex.org)